Fidel Castro: Rebellion and Marxism: 1947–1950

-In June 1947, Castro learned of a planned expedition to overthrow the right-wing government of Rafael Trujillo, a US ally, in the Dominican Republic.
-Being President of the University Committee for Democracy in the Dominican Republic, Castro joined the expedition.
-The military force consisted of around 1,200 troops, mostly Cubans and exiled Dominicans, and they intended to sail from Cuba in July 1947.
-Grau's government stopped the invasion under US pressure, although Castro and many of his comrades evaded arrest.
+In June 1947, Castro joined a planned expedition to overthrow the government of Rafael Trujillo in the Dominican Republic.
+The military force intended to sail from Cuba in July 1947, but Grau's government stopped the invasion under US pressure, and Castro evaded arrest.
 Returning to Havana, Castro took a leading role in student protests against the killing of a high school pupil by government bodyguards.
-The protests, accompanied by a crackdown on those considered communists, led to violent clashes between activists and police in February 1948, in which Castro was badly beaten.
-At this point, his public speeches took on a distinctly leftist slant by condemning social and economic inequality in Cuba.
-In contrast, his former public criticisms had centered on condemning corruption and US imperialism.
+The protests and subsequent crackdown on suspected communists led to violent clashes between activists and police in February 1948, in which Castro was badly beaten.
+His subsequent public speeches took a leftist slant, condemning social and economic inequality in Cuba.

 In April 1948, Castro travelled to Bogotá, Colombia, leading a Cuban student group sponsored by President Juan Perón's Argentine government.
-There, the assassination of popular leftist leader Jorge Eliécer Gaitán Ayala led to widespread rioting and clashes between the governing Conservatives – backed by the army – and leftist Liberals.
-Castro joined the Liberal cause by stealing guns from a police station, but subsequent police investigations concluded that he had not been involved in any killings.
+There, the assassination of leftist leader Jorge Eliécer Gaitán Ayala led to rioting and clashes between the governing Conservatives—backed by the army—and leftist Liberals.
+Castro joined the Liberal cause by stealing guns from a police station; subsequent police investigations concluded that he had not been involved in killings.
 In April 1948, the Organization of American States was founded at a summit in Bogotá, leading to protests, which Castro joined.